Christopher Reeve: Relationships

-Reeve's first romantic relationship was at the age of 16 with a theater actress who was seven years his senior.
+Reeve's first romantic relationship was at age 16 with a theater actress who was seven years his senior.
 Eventually, he began to feel that "something about it didn't feel right", and they split up.

 While filming the first two Superman movies in England, Reeve began a 10-year relationship with modeling executive Gae Exton.
 In 2018, Jane Seymour revealed that Reeve and Exton had broken up prior to filming Somewhere in Time, and during production, Reeve and Seymour fell in love.
 However, Reeve returned to Exton upon learning that she was pregnant with their son Matthew Exton Reeve, who was born on December 20, 1979.
 Their second child, daughter Alexandra Reeve Givens, was born on November 25, 1983.
 Both were born in London.
 In February 1987, Reeve and Exton separated amicably with joint custody of their children, and Reeve returned to New York.
 Matthew and Alexandra remained in London with their mother and spent their holidays with Reeve.
 Matthew, who graduated from Brown University in 2002, is a writer, director, and producer.
 Alexandra graduated from Yale University in 2005 and received a Juris Doctor from Columbia Law School in 2008.
 She is a lawyer and CEO of the Center for Democracy and Technology.
 Alexandra's son is named Christopher after her father.

 In June 1987, Reeve met his future wife Dana Morosini, a singer and actress.
-By 1990, they were living together but Reeve, remembering his parents' painful divorce and other failed marriages in his family, could not bring himself to commit.
+By 1990, they were living together, but Reeve, remembering his parents' painful divorce and other failed marriages in his family, could not bring himself to commit.
 After they almost broke up, Reeve began about a year of therapy, primarily to talk through his fears about marriage.
 Then one night during dinner, he said, "I just put down my fork and asked her to marry me."
-They were married in April 1992, and their son Will Reeve was born on June 7, 1992.
+They got married in April 1992, and their son Will Reeve was born on June 7, 1992.
 Will graduated from Middlebury College in 2014 and, as of 2025, he reports for ABC News.
 Christopher and Dana Reeve remained married until Christopher's death.